 POLS 330 Politics of the Holocaust

 POLS 380 Drugs, Democracy, and Human Rights

-To fulfill this requirement, students may also be required to write a reflection or essay that combines their experience and a scholarly literature review to explicitly demonstrate connections to and learning about community and global health, in particular the social determinants of health.
+To fulfill this requirement, students are required to write a 3 – 5 page reflection/ essay that combines their experience and a scholarly literature review to explicitly demonstrate connections to and learning about community and global health, in particular the social determinants of health.